Continuous Wigner-Mott transition at $\nu=1/5$

-{\it Introduction.-} The emergence of Wigner-Mott (WM) insulators {\footnote{These are also referred to as ``generalized'' Wigner crystals.} at a partial commensurate filling of electronic bands is one of the hallmarks of an interaction-induced phenomenon \cite{mott1990}.
-Despite being an old problem, much remains to be understood about how a WM insulator emerges from a Landau-Fermi liquid (FL) at a fixed electronic filling ($\nu$) as a function of increasing strength of interactions.
+{\it Introduction.-} The emergence of {Wigner-}Mott insulators at a partial commensurate filling of electronic bands is one of the hallmarks of an interaction-induced phenomenon \cite{mott1990}.
+Despite being an old problem, much remains to be understood about how a {Wigner-}Mott {(WM)} insulator emerges from a Landau-Fermi liquid (FL) at a fixed electronic filling ($\nu$) as a function of increasing strength of interactions.
 The FL metal hosts an electronic Fermi surface whose area is fixed by Luttinger's theorem \cite{LW,oshikawa}.
-On the other hand, the WM insulator does {\it not} host any electronic Fermi surface and spontaneously breaks space-group (and, possibly, spin-rotation) symmetries.
+On the other hand, the {WM} insulator does {\it not} host any electronic Fermi surface and spontaneously breaks space-group (and, possibly, spin-rotation) symmetries.
 Given these differences, one might expect that the most common scenario would be for the metal-insulator transition to be first-order in nature, which is seen in many solid-state materials \cite{imada1998}.
 An alternative ``weak-coupling'' perspective suggests that the transition can proceed via intermediate metallic phases with broken translational symmetry and an even number of electrons in the enlarged unit-cell.
-Examples of both classes of transitions, including the additional effects of disorder, have been analyzed in a large body of earlier work \cite{jamei_universal_2005,camjayi_coulomb_2008,amaricci_extended_2010}.
-The most intriguing scenario involves a direct continuous transition between a symmetry-preserving FL metal and a WM insulator.
+Examples of both classes of transitions, including the additional effects of disorder, have been analyzed in a large body of earlier work \cite{jamei_universal_2005,camjayi_coulomb_2008,amaricci_extended_2010,vu}.
+The most intriguing scenario involves a direct continuous transition between a symmetry-preserving FL metal and a {WM} insulator.
 As a matter of principle, such continuous transitions can be described using quantum field theoretic methods involving fractionalized degrees of freedom and emergent gauge-fields \cite{musser2022continuous,Xu22}, but they typically rely on artificial limits to make computational progress.